The 6 best thin pillows - editor-approved for perfect sleep

 Every sleeper needs a different sort of pillow.
 Side sleepers will need more support—perhaps even two pillows.
 But if you prefer to sleep on your front or back, a thin pillow can provide the correct alignment, which means your shoulders and your spine are in the same alignment as if you were standing upright with the correct posture.

 Thin pillows can be especially beneficial for front sleepers.
-Hayley Chaytor, a spokesperson at Silentnight, said, “Thin pillows are recommended for front sleepers as this sleep position requires very little support.
+Hayley Chaytor, a sleep expert at Silentnight, explains, “Thin pillows are recommended for front sleepers as this sleep position requires very little support.
 They also have an advantage, as they can be stacked to match the individual’s exact height preference when it comes to their sleep.”

 Alison Barretta